-All pilots must complete the Pilot Experience Declaration form (Appendix VII to this document) outlining their general flying experience and specific experience and skills with their current glider.
+All pilots must complete the Pilot Experience Declaration form (See Section 7 Guidelines and Templates) outlining their general flying experience and specific experience and skills with their current glider.
 The form should be submitted on-line if available or at physical registration.